Dan Farber: Musical career

 Farber began his musical career in the 2000s as a rapper, songwriter and record producer.
 In 2005 he signed a deal with Subliminal's TACT Family, producing albums released by the label, including Subliminal's Jew-Niversal and The Shadow's debut Lo Sam Zain, among others.
-In 2010, Farber released two singles was supposed to be included on his debut album, "BeToch Bu'ah" and "Mishak Shel Dma'ot".
-The singles have not been successful and the album shelved due to controversy with the record label.
+In 2010, Farber released two singles that were supposed to be included on his debut album, "BeToch Bu'ah" and "Mishak Shel Dma'ot".
+The singles have not been successful and the album was shelved due to controversy with the record label.

-In 2014 he released his debut extended play Middle Eastern Jungle by Dim Mak Records.
+In 2014 he released his debut EP, Middle Eastern Jungle, on Dim Mak Records.
 That year, Farber signed a record deal with Borgore's Buygore, releasing some singles by the label and co-writing Borgore's tracks.
 In 2015, he produced the debut album by Yael Borger, Borgore's sister.

-In July 2017, Farber co-produced the sixth studio album by British rapper Dizzee Rascal Raskit, that reached the tenth place in the UK Albums Chart.
+In July 2017, Farber co-produced the sixth studio album by British rapper Dizzee Rascal Raskit, which reached the tenth place in the UK Albums Chart.
 That year, he signed a record deal with Atlantic Records.

-In July 2019, Farber co-produced the gold record by Lizzo "Tempo", the second single from her Grammy Award-winning studio album Cuz I Love You.
+In July 2019, Farber co-produced the gold record "Tempo", the second single from Lizzo's Grammy Award–winning studio album Cuz I Love You.